Trump's broad tariffs go into effect, just as economic pain is surfacing

 But so far, there are signs of self-inflicted wounds to America as companies and consumers alike brace for the impact of new taxes.
 What the data has shown is a U.S. economy that changed in April with Trump’s initial rollout of tariffs, an event that led to market drama, a negotiating period and Trump's ultimate decision to start his universal tariffs on Thursday.

-After April, economic reports show that hiring began to stall, inflationary pressures crept upward and home values in key markets started to decline, said John Silvia, CEO of Dynamic Economic Strategy.
+Economic reports show that hiring began to stall, inflationary pressures crept upward and home values in key markets started to decline after April, said John Silvia, CEO of Dynamic Economic Strategy.

 “A less productive economy requires fewer workers,” Silvia said in an analysis note.
 “But there is more, the higher tariff prices lower workers' real wages.
 The economy has become less productive, and firms cannot pay the same real wages as before.
 Actions have consequences.”